 The time spent in recovery varies from patient to patient but usually averages about 45 minutes to one hour.
 If you are an inpatient, you will be taken to your hospital room from the recovery room.
 Your family and friends may see you the same day as your surgery.
 If you are an outpatient, you will be taken to another unit to continue your recovery or back to the outpatient area for discharge.
 Be sure to have made arrangements for someone to drive you home.

-At Seton Smithville Regional Hospital, we begin our discharge planning process at the time you are admitted.
+At Ascension Seton Smithville, we begin our discharge planning process at the time you are admitted.
 Your personal discharge plan should begin even earlier.
 Plan to have someone drive you home from the hospital and also to schedule your follow-up doctor visit.
 Before you leave the hospital, your doctor and nurse will give you specific written instructions on how to care for yourself at home and will answer any questions you may have.

 Inpatients stay in the hospital after surgery so the doctor and nurses can monitor their recovery.
 Other hospital staff, such as physical therapists, social workers and/or dieticians may also be available.

 Outpatients will be discharged the day of surgery and recover at home.
 Remember that activity helps circulation and deep breathing speeds recovery.
 You will be told what type of activity is safe to do.

 Walking wakes up all of your systems, helping your body return to normal function.
 Be sure to have someone with you the first time you get out of the bed.

 Deep breathing and coughing are important for all patients following surgery.
 Deep breathing expands the lungs, aids circulation and helps prevent pneumonia.
 If you are recovering in the hospital, you may be asked to use the respirator exerciser regularly.
 The first few times you are asked to cough, please use a pillow to support your abdomen.